 Careers in Trading

-Getting a degree in finance and accounts is just a beginning step and next major step involves finding the right field in the finance sector for your career and explore options which interest you and also get you a good financial stability in the life.
+Getting a degree in finance and accounts is just a beginning step.
+The next major step involves finding the right field in the finance sector for your career and exploring options that interest you and give you good financial stability.
 Often finance degree holders want to explore job opportunities in the field.
-Trading is a field that has many job avenues to venture into and if the field of trading suits your interest then you are at the right place.
-In this article, we will elaborate the different types of careers in trading that a financial graduate can get.
+Trading is a field that has many job avenues to venture into, and if the field of trading suits your interest, then you are at the right place.
+In this article, we will elaborate on the different types of careers in trading that a financial graduate can get.

-In order to establish your career in the trading field, you need to understand what is trading, nitty-gritty involved in trading and how it is done.
+To establish your career in trading, you need to understand what trading is, the nitty-gritty involved, and how it is done.

-Trade refers to the buying and selling goods to gain money.
+Trade refers to buying and selling goods to gain money.
 Trading not only earns you money but also serves the purpose of providing services to various consumers.
-Trading plays an important role in the global economy by creating liquidity in the financial market.
-Trading is the chief source of profits for investment banks and it is also done by many other institutions like hedge funds, commodities companies etc. Trading, generally, uses scientific methods and extensive research to predict the future of the financial market.
+Trading plays an important role in the global economy by creating liquidity in the financial marketFinancial MarketThe term "financial market" refers to the marketplace where activities such as the creation and trading of various financial assets such as bonds, stocks, commodities, currencies, and derivatives take place.
+It provides a platform for sellers and buyers to interact and trade at a price determined by market forces..
+Trading is the chief source of profits for investment banks, and it is also done by many other institutions like hedge fundsHedge FundsA hedge fund is an aggressively invested portfolio made through pooling of various investors and institutional investor’s fund.
+It supports various assets providing high returns in exchange for higher risk through multiple risk management and hedging techniques., commodities companies, etc. Trading, generally, uses scientific methods and extensive research to predict the future of the financial market.

 There are three major ways in which trading can be done: